-Name Position in the Company Attendance at Board of Corporate Auditors meetings Toshio Akiyama Standing Corporate Auditor 6 of 6 (100%) Yoshihiro Ito Standing Corporate Auditor 6 of 6 (100%) Teruo Shinato Corporate Auditor 6 of 6 (100%) Nikko Haku Corporate Auditor 6 of 6 (100%)
+Name Position in the Company Attendance at Board of Corporate Auditors meetings Toshio Akiyama Standing Corporate Auditor 7 of 7 (100%) Yoshihiro Ito Standing Corporate Auditor 7 of 7 (100%) Teruo Shinato Corporate Auditor 7 of 7 (100%) Nikko Haku Corporate Auditor 7 of 7 (100%)

-The main evaluation items at the Board of Corporate Auditors are the auditing policy, the auditing plan, the creation of an internal control system and oversight of its operations, the validity of the execution of duties by the directors, the auditing methodology of the corporate auditors, and the appropriateness of auditing results.
+The main evaluation items at the Board of Corporate Auditors are the auditing policy, the auditing plan, the response to KAM (Key Audit Matters), the creation of an internal control system and oversight of its operations, the validity of the execution of duties by the directors, the auditing methodology of the corporate auditors, and the appropriateness of auditing results.
 Furthermore, the corporate auditors receive reports from the independent auditor on auditing plans, the implementation and results of audits, and other important auditing-related items, discuss those details, and evaluate the details of audits, working to strengthen cooperation.

-Outside corporate auditor Teruo Shinato through his abundant knowledge and insight as a university professor and outside corporate auditor Nikko Haku through his expertise as an attorney provide necessary comments and valuable advice at both meetings of the Board of Directors and meetings of the Board of Corporate Auditors, exercising their auditing functions from independent standpoints and appropriately executing their duties.
+Outside Corporate Auditor Teruo Shinato through his abundant knowledge and insight as a university professor and Outside Corporate Auditor Nikko Haku through his expertise as an attorney provide necessary comments and valuable advice at both meetings of the Board of Directors and meetings of the Board of Corporate Auditors, exercising their auditing functions from independent standpoints and appropriately executing their duties.